microsoft/TypeScript-Handbook/pages/Type Compatibility.md

 In this way, a generic type that has its type arguments specified acts just like a non-generic type.

-For generic types that do not have their type arguments specified, compatibility is checked by specifying 'any' in place of all unspecified type arguments.
+For generic types that do not have their type arguments specified, compatibility is checked by specifying `any` in place of all unspecified type arguments.
 The resulting types are then checked for compatibility, just as in the non-generic case.

 For example,